-Once you've got a solid system for logging ad-hoc feedback someone (usually a product manager) will need to check it regularly and classify the different issues to make spotting similar ones easier.
-Either use tags in a CRM or add an extra column of data in a spreadsheet where you specify what category issue each thing is, for example 'password reset emails slow', ‘requests wishlist functionality', 'bigger upload capacity' etc.
+Once you've got a solid system for logging ad-hoc feedback, someone (usually a product manager) will need to check it regularly and classify the different issues to make spotting similar ones easier.
+Either use tags in a CRM or add an extra column of data in a spreadsheet where you specify what category issue each thing is, for example 'password reset emails slow', ‘wants wishlist functionality', 'bigger upload capacity' etc.

 When you group issues like this you can keep a running total of the most requested or complained about features.
 This leaderboard can be a part of your suite of evidence for deciding the priority order for areas of your product to redesign.
-By checking it every week or so you can see if there are sudden spikes in certain issues or if there’s a leading problem that needs fixing more urgently.
+By checking it every week or so you can see if there are sudden spikes in certain issues or if there’s a leading problem that needs addressing more urgently.

 When dealing with this kind of feedback there will always be a bias towards the negative.
 As humans the frustrations or the bad things that happen stand out more than the smooth easy experiences, and as online user experiences improve people get more accustomed to everything working really well first time.

 Generally, people don't like change.
-A common time for a raft of complaints is if you release a big redesign of a major feature or part of your website.
+A common time for a raft of complaints is if you release a big redesign of a major part of your website.
 If it's something lots of people use every day then don't be surprised to see confused and sometimes angry feedback when you first launch.
 This is to be expected as they adjust.

 Not all complaints are created equal.
 Someone quickly sending a moaning Tweet is not as meaningful as someone taking the time to phone up and explain their problem.
 You might want to weight your feedback to reflect the source it came from.

 Be careful not to misunderstand the feedback.
-It can be hard to truly understand what someone means if they've written a few sentences.
+It can be hard to truly understand what someone means if they've only written a few sentences.
 People can have all sorts of odd ways of phrasing online behaviour and probably won’t know the correct technical terms.